 The following doses have been studied in scientific research:

-- For high blood pressure: 2-4.5 grams of blue-green algae per day.
+- For high blood pressure: 2-4.5 grams of blue-green algae per day has been used.

 - Ayehunie, S., Belay, A., Baba, T. W., and Ruprecht, R. M. Inhibition of HIV-1 replication by an aqueous extract of Spirulina platensis (Arthrospira platensis).
 J Acquir.Immune.Defic.Syndr.Hum Retrovirol.
 5-1-1998;18(1):7-12.
 View abstract.